Lucas-Campos-Davis/SmallShell/README.md

 cd changes directories.
 If no argument is given it will change directories to the location specified in the HOME environment variable.
 Otherwise it will change directories to the location given as an argument.

-status prints ount either the exit status or the terminating signal of the last foreground process
+status prints out either the exit status or the terminating signal of the last foreground process

 The shell handles other commands as well using fork and exec.